-Settlement agreement negotiations – 10 top tips for employees
+Settlement agreement negotiations – a guide for employees

 Are you trying to negotiate a settlement agreement, or looking for assistance with a settlement negotiation?

-If your employer has made an offer of a settlement agreement (or compromise agreement) to you then it is normally a good idea to try and negotiate the terms – simply put, if you don’t ask, you won’t get.
+If your employer has made an offer of a settlement agreement (or compromise agreement) to you then it is normally a good idea to try and negotiate settlement agreement terms to maximise your financial compensation – simply put, if you don’t ask, you won’t get.
 Moreover, most employers will expect you to make a counteroffer.

 Here are a few tips and tricks from Chris Hadrill , Partner in the employment team, to consider when negotiating your settlement agreement, drafted up by our expert employment lawyers